trmcdowell/catscii/README.md

 # catscii

-fasterthanlime series project with a bunch of personal modifications.
+A modified [fasterthanlime](https://fasterthanli.me/) series project

 Serves cat pictures as ascii art over the internet.
 Also geolocates by country, but this only works when deployed due to dependency on a fly.io specific header.